10% Off Orders $5+ - Coupon Code: THANKS

 Plant type: Perennial

-You can also start creeping thyme in pots 8 weeks before your last frost in the spring and transplant into your garden after your last frost.
-As above spread on the surface of your potting material and lightly dust with sand or vermiculite.
+It is best start creeping thyme in pots 8 weeks before your last frost in the spring and transplant into your garden once your seedlings reach 2" tall.
+It's best to mix you seeds with some fine dry sand and use a shaker to distribute them on your potting material.
 Keep your pot/tray (with holes in the bottom) in a tray containing about 1" of water and cover lightly with plastic wrap.
-Keep your pot/tray under lights until germination.
-Thyme need a cool and moist environment to germinate.
+Keep your pot/tray under cool lights until germination.
+Thyme needs a cool and moist environment to germinate.
+These germinate very slowly and the difficult part is keeping them cool, moist, and exposed to light (during the day) for 30 days.
+Letting them get too hot, or letting your potting soil dry out, sends a message to the seeds that it's not time to germinate.